It’s been a tough morning.

 Accurate, current financial records can go a long way to end misunderstandings or accusations before they even get started.

-In a worst-case scenario, such as an unexpected visit from APS, the ability to provide accurate, current records demonstrates that money is being handled appropriately and helps to avoid legal complications.
+In a worst-case scenario, such as an unexpected visit from APS, the ability to provide accurate, current records demonstrates:

 5. Never Commingle Funds